 At the end of 2019 and beginning of 2020, magazines and headlines in papers caused a lot of agro for celebrities and people in the public eye.
 Some magazines have even been accused of lying and making the headlines over dramatic to get more readers.

-It was something we were thinking about for a while but then when the death of Caroline Flack was announced, we decided that we would no longer be providing gossip magazines for our clients in the salon.
-Her story hit the media hard, and her family and friends.
-The former Love Island host’s death has since sparked debate about the relationship between the media and celebrity privacy with The Independent Press Standards Organisation (IPSO) confirming is has received a number of complaints regarding headlines about the star.
+It was something we were thinking about for a while.
+But then when the death of Caroline Flack was announced, we decided that we would no longer be providing gossip magazines for our clients in the salon.
+Her story hit the media hard.
+Her family and friends.
+The former Love Island host’s death has since sparked debate about the relationship between the media and celebrity privacy.
+The Independent Press Standards Organisation (IPSO) confirmed it has received a number of complaints regarding headlines about the star.

 So what does the salon say about this..

 Jo Bevilacqua, the owner of Serenity Loves, said: